thephez/dpp-spec/docs/document.md

     ✔ should not be < 0
 ```

-## State Transition Data
+## State Transition State

-Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/test/unit/document/stateTransition/DocumetsBatchTransition/validation/state/validateDocumentsBatchTransitionStateFactory.spec.js).
+State validation verifies that the data in the state transition is valid in the context of the current platform state.
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/test/unit/document/stateTransition/DocumetsBatchTransition/validation/state/validateDocumentsBatchTransitionStateFactory.spec.js).
 The test output below shows the necessary criteria:

 ```text
 validateDocumentsBatchTransitionStateFactory